alan-turing-institute/climate-informatics-2024-ae/docs/intro.md

 # Welcome 👋

-Welcome to the 2024 Climate Artifact Evaluation Initiative!
+Welcome to the Climate Informatics 2024 Artifact Evaluation Initiative!

 ## The Problem
 Climate Informatics, like many other communities and fields, has software at its heart.
 Underlying most publications is a novel piece of software playing some critical role, e.g., embodying a model, processing or analysing data, or producing a visualisation.